Agnibina Express: 12341

-Coach composition and Rake Sharing
+Coach composition and rake sharing

-The train consists of 18 coaches which includes 2 air-conditioned chair cars, 5 second seating chair cars, 10 general cars (including 1 SLR and 1 LDS) and 1 EOG cum luggage break van.
+The train consists of 18 coaches which includes 2 air-conditioned chair cars, 5 second seating chair cars, 10 general cars (including 1 SLR and 1 LDS) and 1 EOG cum luggage brake van.
 The train has run with LHB rakes since 2018.

 It shares its rakes with the Shantiniketan Express and the Coalfield Express.

 Traction

 It is hauled by a Howrah-based WAP-7 or WAP-5 locomotive throughout its entire journey.